loganjsch/esperanto_site/src/content/docs/ra_overview.md

 ## Hardware Root of Trust, in Practice

-At the core of RA is a special, tamper-resistant hardware component (such as a TPM, HSM, or CPU security extension).
+At the core of RA is a special, tamper-resistant hardware component such as a TPM or CPU security extension.
 This hardware is responsible for:

 - **Measuring**: recording cryptographic hashes of firmware, OS, and critical components during boot and runtime.
 - **Anchoring trust**: ensuring these measurements cannot be forged or altered.